Compare

 The above feature now means that SVG files can be compared directly using XML Compare.
 Two input SVG files will result in a single SVG result that highlights the changes between them in whatever output format you specify.

-For detailed information about the features included in our advanced SVG release, please refer to our documentation site.
 We’re really excited to hear your feedback on the latest SVG comparison features.
 If you’d like to try them out, upgrade to the latest version or register for an evaluation.